geoffreylitt/wildcard/README.md

 [Sign up for the email newsletter](https://forms.gle/mpn1Hn8Ln7dmPo6T8) to get an email when the project is ready for beta users.

-## To use Wildcard
+## Install Wildcard

-🚧 This project is an unstable prototype and not ready for real users yet.
-Install at your own risk and expect breaking changes. 🚧
+Note: this project is in alpha status.
+Install at your own risk and don't be surprised by bugs and breaking changes. 🚧

-Clone this repo locally: `git clone https://github.com/geoffreylitt/wildcard.git`
+First, clone this repo locally: `git clone https://github.com/geoffreylitt/wildcard.git`

-[Follow these instructions](https://developer.chrome.com/extensions/getstarted#manifest) to install the cloned directory as an unpacked chrome extension.
+**To install on Chrome**: [Follow these instructions](https://developer.chrome.com/extensions/getstarted#manifest) to install the cloned directory as an unpacked Chrome extension.

-[Follow these instructions](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension#run-your-extension-locally-in-your-browser-while-developing-it-side-loading) to install the cloned directory as an unpacked Edge extension.
+**To install on Edge**: [Follow these instructions](https://docs.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension#run-your-extension-locally-in-your-browser-while-developing-it-side-loading) to install the cloned directory as an unpacked Edge extension.

 To test whether it's working: try an [Airbnb search](https://www.airbnb.com/s/Miami/homes?checkin=2019-11-14&checkout=2019-11-17&adults=1&children=0&infants=0&place_id=ChIJEcHIDqKw2YgRZU-t3XHylv8&refinement_paths%5B%5D=%2Fhomes&search_type=section_navigation); the table should appear at the bottom and you should be able to sort by price.
 (You may need to refresh the page once to get the table to appear)

-## To develop Wildcard
+## Contribute to Wildcard

+If you want to make changes to Wildcard, here are instructions for setting up Wildcard's development environment locally.

 Wildcard is built in Typescript and uses yarn and rollup for packages and bundling.